sarveshmann/cse15l-lab-reports/lab_report_5.md

 > ### Responses:

-  * **Tutor**: Hey!
+  * **TA**: Hey!
 You are right, it seems like your `grade.sh` script file is potentially missing a statement.
 Try the following command to look into your grade.sh file: `vim grade.sh`.
 Afterwards, go to line #37 using this shortcut: `37G`

   * **Student**: Hey! thanks for your response.
 I tried the commands you told me and here is a screenshot of what I see:

 ![Error](student_vim.png)

-   * **Tutor**: It looks like you are missing the `fi` statement after your last inner `if/else` conditional.
+   * **TA**: It looks like you are missing the `fi` statement after your last inner `if/else` conditional.
 Go up two lines using the shortcut: `2k`.
 Then, go to the appropriate indentation using `h` to go left, `l` to go right.
 After going to the appropriate location, use `i` to start editing your file at that location and type `fi`, which ends your inner `if/else` condition.
 And, lastly, press `esc` to escape editing mode, and use the command `:wq` to save and quit.
 Now, you should be able to run your bash script.
 Let me know if it works now!

   * **Student**: Hey! thank you so much! it works now.
 Here is a screenshot: